 History of Smallpox

 The history of smallpox holds a unique place in medicine.
-One of the deadliest diseases known to humans, it is also the only disease to have been eradicated by vaccination.
+One of the deadliest diseases known to humans, it is also the only human disease to have been eradicated by vaccination.

-Symptoms of a typical smallpox infection began with a fever and lethargy about two weeks after exposure to the Variola major virus.
+Symptoms of a typical smallpox infection began with a fever and lethargy about two weeks after exposure to the Variola virus.
 Headache, sore throat, and vomiting were common as well.
 In a few days, a raised rash appeared on the face and body, and sores formed inside the mouth, throat, and nose.
 Fluid-filled pustules would develop and expand, in some cases joining together and covering large areas of skin.
 In about the third week of illness, scabs formed and separated from the skin.